vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 variable or becoming the argument to a function or macro, then the output stream is stored in the appropriate place instead.

-I also didn’t tell you that the system monitors what it says, and won’t repeat itself (even if from a different rule) within the last 20 outputs.
+I also didn't tell you that the system monitors what it says, and won't repeat itself (even if from a different rule) within the last 20 outputs.
 So if, when converting the output stream into a response to go in the responses list, the system finds it already had such a response sent to the user in some recently earlier volley, the output is also discarded and the rule